hyattpd/gbproks/README.md

 ```
 ####Downloading the genomes

-To download the genomes, simply do
+To download the genomes, do the following:

 ```
 ./downloadGenbank.pl --root /home/me/repository